chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     chef-automate config gen config.toml
     ```

-    To know more about on how to generate config, refer to the [Automate HA Config Generation](/automate/ha_config_gen) page.
+    Refer to the [Automate HA Config Generation](/automate/ha_config_gen) page to learn more about generating config.

     {{< note spaces=4 >}}